thomaslbarber/ai-language-tutor/README.md

 # ai-language-tutor 🎓
 An interactive language learning tool powered by OpenAI's GPT-4, Whisper, and Text-to-Speech APIs.
+Train your conversational skills by having natural voice conversations with an AI language tutor, who determines the speaker's level and converses at a suitable level, correcting any mistakes in grammar or pronunciation.

 ## Features 🌟
 <ul>